sh3rIIf/sanitize/README.md

 7. Add CI/CD scripts - for example when using Jenkins we can create pipeline scripts which can be maintained within the repo: CI, Build, Ship, Deploy
 8. Containerisation - A docker build file can be added and maintained within the repo
 9. Test containers - by using test containers we negate the need for hosting anything for integration testing eg database, redis caching, mq, etc
+10. Exception handling - return proper HTTP status codes for exceptions eg the word does not exist when doing a GET

 #### CODING
 The coding standard creates a predictable model that makes it easy to estimate development effort.
 New endpoint?
 Simple, we know we need a controller, request and response objects, a service layer and a repo layer if database integration is required.
 If data manipulation is required eg masking or encrypting values then we can just add a repo adaptor layer before the actual repo layer.
 Third party integration?
 Just add an adaptor layer that can be used by the service.